rperry99/music-quiz/readme.md

 - Add Custom play/pause button and removed HTML controls for audio.
 - Add a pop up after 10 seconds that shows the information on the song.
 - Add a countdown timer for the amount of time you get to guess for.
+- A random song is chosen from the song list when play it clicked.
+(This will be a temporary change).